microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

 **What you learned in this module:**

 - Disaggregated serving separates prefill (compute-heavy) and decode (memory-heavy) into independently scalable components
-- Azure Managed Lustre provides high-throughput shared model caching — no redundant downloads when scaling
+- Azure Managed Lustre provides high-throughput shared model caching - no redundant downloads when scaling
-- Body-based routing lets multiple models share a single gateway endpoint, with the `model` field in the request body determining which InferencePool receives the request
+- Body-based routing lets multiple models share a single gateway endpoint, with the **model** field in the request body determining which InferencePool receives the request
 - KV-cache routing optimizes decode performance by routing requests to workers that already hold the relevant cache

-**Next up:** You'll connect developer tools to your self-hosted models and review production observability.
+**Next up:** You'll put these models to practical use - connecting developer tools for private inference, reviewing production metrics, and seeing how GitOps patterns bring this all to production.

 ---